marcostoll/FF-Forms/readme.md

 # Introduction
 FF\Forms addresses three common needs:
 1. Defining form value constraints
    What are my required fields?
-   Which rules must be respected for specific fields values?
+   Which rules must be respected for specific field values?
-2. Validating Post data
+2. Validating form data
 3. Checking the form's overall state and the states of the form's fields

 ## What FF\Forms is not